eddydao/spring-training-du3/spring-training-6-week.md

 - Deploy the application to a cloud platform.
 - Configure logging and monitoring.

-**Assignment**:
-- Deploy the Week 5 assignment to a cloud platform and ensure it’s accessible.

 ---
 ### **Big Assignment: Build a Library Management System**